 Module Name Module Code Level (type) СР

 Research Project MCSSE-RP-01 Year 2 5

-Module Compon ents
+Module Componer nts 1

 Number Name Туре СР

-MCSSE-RP-01 Research Project : Project 5
+MCSSE-RP-01 Research Project Project 5

+Module Program Affiliation Mandatory Status

-Module Coordinator Prof. Dr. Alexander Omelchenko Program Affiliat and Softwar e En gineering (CSSE) Mandatory Status Mandatory electiv
+Coordinator Prof. Dr. Jürgen Schönwälder MSc Computer Science and Software E Mandatory electiv e for CSSE

+Entry Frequency Forms of Lea rning and

-Entry Requirements Pre-requisites ☑ none Co-requisites ⊠ none Knowledge, Skills Abilities, o or Frequency Annually (Fall) Duration 1 semester Forms of Lea Teaching Research gro (21 hours) Independent work (104 ho Workload 125 hours project
+Requirements Co-requisites Knowledge, Abilities, or Annually Teaching

+Pre-requisites Skills ⊠ none (Fall) Research group meetin (21 hours)

+🖾 none Independent project work (104 hours)

+Duration Workload

+1 semester 125 hours

+Recommendations for Preparation

+Content and Educa itional Aims

-The competencies and knowledge earned in the first two semesters are deepened by developing a small research project.
-Students will be exposed to state-of-the-art research with the goal of reproducing results of recent research papers or extending ideas presented in recent research papers.
-Students will learn how to organize and execute a research project and how to present the results in the format of a typical research paper.
-Students are expected to participate in the meetings of the research group in which they are doing their research projects.
+Students will be executed and how to preserve and knowledge earned in the first two semesters an sposed to state-of-the-art research with the goal of esented in recent research papers.
+Students will le not the results in the format of a typical research search group in which they are doing their research of reproducing resu arn how to organize paper.
+Students are Its of recent researce and execute a rese h papers or arch project

+Intended Learning Outcomes

+Upon completion c f this module, students will be able to

-- 1. understand state-of-the-art research papers in a chosen field of specialization - 2. plan a research project to reproduce research results or to extend ideas of recent research results - 3. explain research questions and choose suitable methodologies to address them - 4. document a research project in the style of a typical scientific paper
+2. plan 3. expl erstand state-of-the-art research papers in a chose a research project to reproduce research results of ain research questions and choose suitable metho ument a research project in the style of a typical so or to extend ideas of dologies to address f recent research res ults

+Indicative Literatu re

-• Recent publications provided by the research project supervisors.
+Recent p ublications provided by the research project super visors.

+Usability and Relat ionship to other Modules

+Examination Type: Module Examination

-Assessment: Project report (5000 words) Weight: 100%
+Assessment: Projec ct report (5000 words) W /eight: 100%

-Scope: All intended learning outcomes of the module.
+Scope: All intended l learning outcomes of the module.

 Completion: to pass this module, the examination has to be passed with at least 45%.